Killer Queen (drag queen): Artistic career

-Afterwards, on October 26 of the same year, she appeared in the music video "My Pussy Is Like a Peach" by Choriza May, together with national and international drag artists like Kika Lorace and The Macarena.
+On 26 October of the same year, she appeared in the music video "My Pussy Is Like a Peach" by Choriza May, together with national and international drag artists like Kika Lorace and The Macarena.

+In July 2024, Killer Queen announced her intent to retire from drag after performing for 10 years.
+Her final in-drag appearance occurred in Madrid on December 7 of that year.

 Activism

 Killer Queen has claimed that "drag is political".
 She has also denounced the fact that many other drag queens have received offers of work in exchange for not taking a political stance.

 In 2021, the Transgender Association of Andalucía-Sylvia Rivera (la Asociación Trans de Andalucía-Sylvia Rivera) awarded Killer the T Prize for her medical work and commitment to the LGBTI community.

 In July 2022, for Pride Month, the Parliamentary Socialist Group invited Killer Queen to a round table about media in Spain's lower house of congress, the Congreso de los Diputados.